andromeda360/a360-example-repo/README.md

-# hyperdrive-example-repo
+# A360-example-repo
-A template repository demonstrating an opinionated file structure for Hyperdrive projects
+A template repository demonstrating an opinionated file structure for A360ai projects